jethornton/flexgui/docs_flex/source/spindle.rst

 	**Function**, **Widget**, **Object Name**
 	Spindle Override Preset, QPushButton, spindle_percent_nnn

 For multiple spindles you need to add the spindle number to the object name.
-For example for spindle 2 a preset of 75% the QPushbutton name would be `spindle_percent_2_75`
+Replace the `s` in the Object Name with the spindle number and the `nnn` with the override percentage.
+For example for spindle 2 a preset of 75% the QPushbutton name would be `spindle_percent_2_75`.

 .. csv-table:: **Multiple Spindle Override Presets**
    :width: 100%